Bansi Ponnappa: Early life and education

-Ponnappa hails from the Nangala village near Bittangala in the Kodagu district.
+Gen Ponnappa hails from the Nangala village near Bittangala in the Kodagu district in Karnataka.
 He attended the St Joseph's Boys' High School, Bangalore, a part of the batch of 1980.
 He then attended the St Joseph's College, Bangalore for a year before joining the National Defence Academy in 1981.
 He graduated from the Indian Military Academy in 1985.
+He is also an alumnus of Defence Services Staff College, Wellington, College of Defence Management, Secunderabad, and National Defence College, Delhi.

 Military career

-Ponnappa was commissioned into the 2nd battalion, Mahar Regiment in June 1985.
+He was commissioned into the 2nd battalion of the Mahar Regiment in June 1985 from the Indian Military Academy.
 He commanded a company, combating the counter insurgency in Manipur.
 He attended the Defence Services Staff College, Wellington.
 He subsequently served as the Brigade Major of an Independent Armoured Brigade.
-As a Colonel, he later commanded his battalion in amphibious operations.
+As a colonel, he later commanded his battalion in amphibious operations.
 He then served as the Colonel General Staff Operations (Col GS (Ops)) of an Infantry Division.
-Ponnappa also attended the College of Defence Management where he completed the Higher Defence Management Course.

 Promoted to the rank of Brigadier, he commanded the Shakti Vijay Brigade (104 Infantry Brigade) along the Line of Control (LOC) in Jammu and Kashmir in 2012.
 As a representative of the Indian Army, he had flagged off an educational and motivational tour under Operation Sadhbhavana in Tangdhar area of north Kashmir's Kupwara district.
-Ponnappa also attended the prestigious National Defence College, New Delhi.
+He also attended the prestigious National Defence College, New Delhi.

 UN Peacekeeping

-In 2012, Ponnappa was sent to Goma in the Democratic Republic of the Congo as part of India's UN Peacekeeping Force deployment.
+In 2012, Gen Ponnappa was sent to Goma in the Democratic Republic of the Congo as part of India's UN Peacekeeping Force deployment.
 He was appointed the Commander of MONUSCO's North Kivu Brigade (NKB).
 During the M23 rebellion in North Kivu, the UN Peacekeepers secured the airport and maintained status quo while the security responsibilities of Goma was shared between the police deployment, the formed police of MONUSCO and the MONUSCO military.

-Ponnappa served under Brazilian Lieutenant General Carlos Alberto dos Santos Cruz and his predecessor Indian Lieutenant General Chander Prakash as Force Commander in March 2013.
+He served under Brazilian Lieutenant General Carlos Alberto dos Santos Cruz and his predecessor Indian Lieutenant General Chander Prakash as Force Commander in March 2013.
 In 2013, the Indian Army planned and implemented a water treatment plant at Otobora, a Congolese village in Walikale, D R Congo, with MONUSCO's approval.
 The facility was inaugurated by Brigadier C B Ponnappa on 4 October 2014.

-Promoted to the rank of Major General, Ponnappa took over command of the 28 Infantry Division in Gurez.
-As a Lieutenant General, he was the Chief of Staff of the Northern Command.
-He then assumed command of IX Corps as GOC, relinquishing it on 10 February 2022.
+Promoted to the rank of Major general, the general officer took over command of the 28 Infantry Division in Gurez.
+On promotion to the rank Lieutenant General, he was appointed as the Chief of Staff of the Northern Command.
+After a stint as COS Northern Command, on 2 January 2021 he took over as the General Officer Commanding Vajra Corps (XI Corps) and relinquished the command of XI Corps on 10 February 2022.